Budget Friendly Foods You Should Keep Stocked.

 13. Canned Beans

 Canned beans are an excellent source of protein.
-They are also very affordable.
+They are also very affordable (that’s what we like to hear!).
 To save even more money buy dried beans and can them yourself!

 I like to use beans in burritos, soups, and stews.
 They are also a great BBQ side or pot luck food.